RfidResearchGroup/RFIDtools/README.md

 ## App core implementation

 If you want to join our project, you must comply with the following development specifications to some extent, including macro architecture and micro implementation.
-Let's coding happy. :)
+Let us have fun time coding.

 - Communication implementation: using JNI mapping C & Java communication, encapsulating posix-compliant UART library, using Google API in the upper layer (Java) and posix-compliant UART in the lower layer (C/C+++).